nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The sequence diagram below shows the interactions of when an `AddCommand` is parsed.

 ![add_command_sequence_diagram](images/Add_Command_Sequence_Diagram.png)
-Fig 7 - Add Command Sequence Diagram
+Fig 7 - AddCommand Sequence Diagram

 Below is an example scenario showing how the AddCommand behaves at each step.
 1. The `Parser` component parses user input and returns the new `AddCommand` object to the `MindMyMoney`.
 2. `AddCommand` instantiates `addInput`, `expenditureList`, `creditCardList`, `incomeList`.
-3. The application invokes `Addcommand.executeCommand()` to execute user instruction.
+3. The application invokes `AddCommand.executeCommand()` to execute user instruction.
-4. If user input contains credit card flag, the application executes `addCreditCard()`.
+4. If user input contains credit card flag, the application executes `AddCommand.addCreditCard()`.
-5. Else if user input contains income flag, the application executes `addIncome()`.
+5. Else if user input contains income flag, the application executes `AddCommand.addIncome()`.
-6. Else the application executes `addExpenditure()`.
+6. Else the application executes `AddCommand.addExpenditure()`.
 7. The application then returns to the Parser component.

 ### Add Credit Card Command
 MindMyMoney allow users to track their different credit cards.
-A user can add a new credit card through the `addCreditCard()` command by specifying the credit card name, cash back, card limit and balance.
+A user can add a new credit card through the `AddCommand.addCreditCard()` command by specifying the credit card name, cash back, card limit and balance.

 #### Current Implementation
 The sequence diagram below shows the interactions of different subcomponents of the system when adding a credit card